onaio/help/topics/projects/2014-12-01-replace-form-that-has-submissions.md

 ---
 layout: post
 title: Replacing a form that has submissions
-permalink: /topics/replace-form-that-has-submissions/
+permalink: "/topics/replace-form-that-has-submissions/"
-categories: [topics, projects]
+categories:
+  - topics
+  - projects
+published: true
 ---

 ### Can I replace a form that has submissions?